 The CFO’s approach to raising capital depends on the stage of growth the company is in.
 They need to ensure they have the funds to execute current business plans while proactively raising funds that could accelerate your plans.

-Apart from fundraising, the CFO plays a significant role in advising the CFO on strategic acquisitions that will help the company scale across markets and product offerings.
+Apart from fundraising, the CFO plays a significant role in advising the CEO on strategic acquisitions that will help the company scale across markets and product offerings.
 The CFO identifies profitable acquisitions that work well within a company’s ecosystem while adding to its value proposition.

 5. Minimizing financial risks and losses